The Call You Missed

 Confirmed Dispatch Rate

-Closing the deal before the techno arrives
+Confirming the next step before the technician arrives

 The ROI of Instant Seconds